How to Create a Budget

 After all of her budgeting, Dana has $105 left over for spending on things like clothes, subscriptions to streaming services, nights out and Venti cups of coffee.
 That’s only $26.25 a week.

-Do you see how quickly you can run out of money after you pay for all of your necessities?
-This is why having an accurate account of your spending totals every month is an important part of keeping yourself living within your means.
+See how quickly you can run out of money after you pay for all of your necessities?
+This is why having an accurate account of your spending totals every month is an important part of living within your means.

 Want to calculate your own budget?